coneda/kor/README.md

 Authentication is performed via a web form at http://kor.example.com/login or by providing a valid `api_key` as `GET` or `POST` parameter.
-You may also specify a header `api_key` containing the key.
+You may also specify a header `api-key` containing the key (make sure not to use an underscore).
 Every user has a key which can be looked up by an administrator on the user's administration page.

 In order to be able to create user accounts, a user needs the `User admin` role.